barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 * Write the name of the source/centralised bucket
 * Enable Bucket version
-* Enable server side encryption and specify kms key are created in the previous step
+* Enable server side encryption and specify kms key created in the previous step

-The next step is valid ONLY for centralised S3 bucket, in order to have a proper policy based on account id and with Organization ID condition:
+The next step is valid ONLY for centralised S3 bucket, in order to have a proper policy based on aws:PrincipalAccount and including Organization ID condition:

 {:.center}
 ![]( /images/configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets/S3_policy.png){:style="width:110%"}